totomitjans/gamelist/README.md

 ## How To Setup Your Own Gamelist

 This is the main setup path.
 You do not need to download a ZIP or run terminal commands.
-Cloudflare can import the public GitHub repository URL directly from the dashboard.
+Cloudflare can import the public GitHub repository URL directly from the dashboard and automatically setup your own personal copy for you, for free.

+### Setup requirements

+- A Cloudflare account
+- A Github account
+- A Twitch account

 ### 1. Start From Cloudflare